-Last Sunday, 14th June, SpiralArts gathered for another Zoom session and it was as always a highly creative, generous and inspiring session.
+During the lockdown SpiralArts has gathered for monthly Zoom sessions and they are always highly creative, generous and inspiring sessions.
 The participants age from the 70s to the 20s and their talents include dance, music, singing, poetry and fine art.
 The underlying foundation and common denominator of it all is movement/dance and embodiment, which everyone accepts and enjoys.

 Each person has created a short piece in their own discipline, in response to a painting, a poem and improvised music from members of the group, and naturally the present lockdown situation comes in to play.